manguinm/dataiku-challenge/README.md

 A first observation is that the dataset is very imbalanced towards people who earn less than 50k/year (93% of the dataset !).
 It is necessary to take this into account in machine learning models we build, particularly when tuning the parameters (e.g. `StratifiedKFold` and a good choice of performance metrics broken down by category).

 #### Choice : working on an *adult* subset of the dataset
 It makes sense to define an age threshold under which we can reasonably assume people are too young to earn 50k+ per year.
-From what we learned from the training set, we define this threshold as $ age_{min} = 15 years old $
+From what we learned from the training set, we define this threshold as age_min = 15 years old and put this young subset aside of the study.
+It helps rebalance a bit the dataset : in the adult one, there

 #### Distinct profiles for people with low income / people with higher income
 - Age : Average age for people with higher income is 46, whereas it is 33 years old for people with lower income.